PTSD and Addiction Treatment

 Symptoms of PTSD can begin as early as three months after a traumatic incident has been experienced.
 And on the opposite spectrum, some symptoms can even occur as late as a year after the incident.
 A clinical diagnosis of trauma or PTSD is when an individual experiences the following indicators:

-- Re-experiencing symptoms – these types of symptoms disrupt a person’s daily routine and can include flashbacks, bad dreams, or disturbing thoughts.
+- Re-experiencing symptoms disrupts a person’s daily routine and can include flashbacks, bad dreams or disturbing thoughts.

-- Avoidance symptoms – these types of symptoms will cause a person to change up their daily routine and can include staying away from certain places or events and avoiding feelings related to the traumatic experience.
+- Avoidance symptoms cause a person to change up their daily routine.
+This can include staying away from certain places or events and avoiding feelings related to the traumatic experience.

-- Arousal and reactivity symptoms – these types of symptoms include being easily startled and constantly feeling tense and on edge.
+- Arousal and reactivity symptoms include being easily startled and constantly feeling tense and on edge.

-- Cognition and mood symptoms – these types of symptoms include having negative thoughts and distorted feelings and loss of interest in once enjoyable activities.
+- Cognition and mood symptoms include having negative thoughts and distorted feelings and loss of interest in once enjoyable activities.

 Signs and symptoms of trauma and PTSD can differ from person to person.
 It can also vary between men, women and young adults.
-At Hotel California by the Sea, trauma and addiction recovery programs specialize in PTSD and addiction aimed at helping people across all spectrums through effective group and individual therapies.
+At Hotel California by the Sea, trauma and addiction recovery programs specialize in PTSD and addiction.
+It is aimed at helping people across all spectrums through effective group and individual therapies

 Co-occurring Mental Health Disorders are often associated with PTSD and Addiction